hapax/hapax.github.io/assets/bhqc.md

 the early universe as a whole.

-In 2015, the gravitational wave observatory LIGO detected ripples in spacetime which could only be explained by two black holes, spiralling inwards and merging a billion light years away.
+In 2015, the gravitational wave observatory LIGO detected ripples in spacetime which could only be produced by two black holes, spiralling inwards and merging a billion light years away.
 We've known since the 1990s that a supermassive black hole, millions of times heavier than our sun, lurks in the heart of the Milky Way, an achievement recognized by the 2020 Nobel Prize in Physics.
-And most spectacularly, in 2019, the Event Horizon Telescope stitched together an image of a supermassive black hole, 50 million years old and in a galaxy far, far away:
+And most spectacularly, in 2019, the Event Horizon Telescope stitched together an image of a supermassive black hole, 50 million years old, in the galaxy M87 far, far away:

 <figure>
     <div style="text-align:center"><img src